211 Would You Rather Questions [Funny, Hard & Weird]

 Duel me on general knowledge →

 1. Would you rather always find the perfect seat or always arrive exactly on time?
-LearnClash split: 52/48 perfect seat.
-This was the closest warmup in the pilot set.
+Near dead heat, with the perfect seat barely ahead.
+One of the tightest warmups we have.

 2. Would you rather have perfect memory for names or perfect memory for directions?